gohugoio/hugo/content/project-organization/configuration.md

 ```
 {{% /input %}}

-## All Configuration Variables, TOML
+## All Variables, TOML

-The following is the full list of Hugo-defined variables in a example YAML file.
-The values provided in this example represent the default values used by Hugo if not otherwise specified.
+The following is the full list of Hugo-defined variables in an example TOML file.
+The values provided in this example represent the default values used by Hugo.

 {{% input "config.toml" %}}
 ```toml